seddy21/Halo3C-Collector/README.md

 **Powershell Listener Setup**

 1. Copy the “HALO-Listener” powershell script to the server you intend to run it on.
-2. Update the global variables found under “Update these variables” accordingly
+2. Update the global variables found under “Update these variables” accordingly.
 3. Install the Microsoft.Graph sdk module: **_Install-Module -Name Microsoft.Graph_**
 4. Start the script.